Is FXTM legit?

-Whether a financial provider like FXTM is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like FXTM is legit a very relevant question one can have.
 After all you trust FXTM with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider FXTM reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider FXTM legit in your individual circumstances.
 We also compared FXTM with two similar brokers.

 |Broker listed on stock exchange||No||No||No|

 |Annual financial statements on website||No||No||No|